UWPR/Comet/index.md

 Comet is multithreaded, supports multiple input and output formats, and binaries are available for both Windows and Linux operating systems.
-Note that Comet is just a single command line binary that perfoms  MS/MS database search.
+Note that Comet is just a single command line binary that performs  MS/MS database search.
 It takes in spectra in various supported input formats, using the [MSToolkit C++ library](https://github.com/mhoopmann/mstoolkit), and writes .pep.xml, .pin, .sqt and/or .txt files.
 You will need some other support tool(s) to